yeonjuan/es-html-parser/README.md

 }
 ```

+The `start` field represents the start location of the node.

+The `end` field represents the end location of the node.

 #### Position

-The `line` is a number representing the line number where the node positioned.
-It use 1-based index

-The `column` is a number representing the offset in the line.
-It use 0-based index.

 ```ts
 interface Position {